frame-lang/frame_transpiler/docs/index.rst

 A Markdown Language For System Designers
 ----------------------------------------

 UML and other modeling specifications promote a visual-first paradigm.
 However this approach to system design requires (sometimes expensive) diagramming and modeling tools.
-Additionally - let’s just say it - working with boxes and lines to code can be a pain when the systems get complex.
+Additionally - let’s just say it - working with boxes and lines to code can be a pain when systems get complex.

 With Frame, anyone with a text editor can quickly sketch out a system design concept - notepad is just fine!